 Customer Acquisition and Customer Retention: A Common Focus

-Whilst most of the points outlined above relate to either customer acquisition or customer retention strategies, there are many other aspects that are relevant to both scenarios.
+Whilst most of the points outlined above relate to either customer acquisition or customer retention strategies, many other aspects are relevant to both scenarios.

 Keep up your Audit Trail

-I think I must sound like a stuck record given how often I say this one, but log your interactions!
-Use the Activities function to record all your meetings, calls and tasks that relate to the work you are doing.
-It all adds up to the bigger picture so your business can best serve your customer.
+Given how often I say this one, I think I must sound like a stuck record, but log your interactions!
+Use the Activities function to record all your meetings, calls and tasks related to your work.
+It all adds to the bigger picture so your business can best serve your customers.
 Use email integration to capture all your relevant emails into your CRM.
-These factors offer the transparency within your business, so anyone dealing with that client has access to their full history.
+These factors offer transparency within your business, so anyone dealing with that client has access to their full history.
 It puts you in a great place when it comes to looking after that customer.

 Prevent Sales Prevention

 I’m sure you’ve all been in a situation where you have abandoned an online shopping cart.
 Maybe the process was too complicated, or you weren’t fully sure it was working.
 The last thing you want to do is prevent your customers from giving you money!
 This applies to both customer acquisition and customer retention scenarios.
-One feature you might want to investigate is to give your clients the ability to digitally sign a Quote or Sales Order.
-This can be done any time day or night, and will automatically update the related order in your system to show that it has been signed by the customer, enabling you to proceed with the next steps.
+One feature you might want to investigate is giving your clients the ability to digitally sign a Quote or Sales Order.
+This can be done any time, day or night, and will automatically update the related order in your system to show that the customer has signed it, enabling you to proceed with the next steps.